 #1 Fiber Game Changer: It Uses Light to Send Data4 comments

 Internet that’s as fast as light?
 Absolutely.
 You just have to turn to fiber optic cables.
-Instead of using an electrical current like traditional copper telephone wires, fiber cables literally carry data using beams of light shot out by lasers.
+Fiber cables literally carry data using beams of light shot out by lasers.
 Let’s discuss.

 How does light carry data?